 SLC3A1 Gene Mutation

 The SLC3A1 gene was first associated with the uptake of cystine and dibasic amino acids in 1992, originally known as the rBAT gene, and exists on chromosome 2.
-It was discovered shortly afterwards that it plays a role in the proximal tubule and small intestine in the body.
+It was discovered shortly afterward that it plays a role in the proximal tubule and small intestine in the body.

 The M467T mutation is particularly common in this gene and is most likely to affect individuals with Mediterranean origins.
 For example, the mutation accounts for almost half of patients in Spain but is rare in other regions of the world.